Coronavirus Update Charts

 All rights reserved.

 Also see When I Catch Coronavirus – Be Already Vaccinated and then High Dose Vitamin C

 These charts will be updated on an approximately weekly basis.
 Dates are in year/month/day format.
 See here for How to read these charts.

-So to get a better feel for relative response of a few countries, the chart below shows the progress on a linear scale of cases/10000 for the US, UK and Australia.
+So to get a better feel for relative response of a few countries, the first 2 charts below show the progress based on number of cases/10000 population, for the US, UK and Australia.